 Distillery reopened for production after second world war

-It was not long ager the war ended in 1947 that the distillery went back into action.
+It was not long after the war ended in 1947 that the distillery went back into action.
 It was time for new beginnings, new paths to carve out and a new legacy to build.
 But for all that had changed, the one thing that remained was the spirit of Speyburn, the belief that greatness comes from following your instincts.

-A tractor replaced the Distillery's horse & Cart
+A tractor replaced the Distillery's horse & cart

 The year 1950 saw a revolution at the distillery, with tyre tracks replacing hoof marks.
 Even though it was tradition, the distillers knew that it was time to move from horse and cart to tractor.
 As a result, the distillery was able to transport coal, barley and casks more efficiently than ever before.